 Traffic on the N1 between Pretoria and Johannesburg in South Africa

-After decades of being shunned, South Africa held free and universal elections in 1994, ushering in its return to the international community.
-Nelson Mandela, who epitomised the struggle against the apartheid system, became the country’s first black president.
-The work done by the Truth and Reconciliation Commission helping the country come to terms with its bitter past has earned huge international recognition.
+After decades of international isolation, South Africa held free and universal elections in 1994, ushering in its return to the international community.
+Nelson Mandela, who epitomised the struggle against the apartheid system, became the country's first black president.
+For 30 years, the African National Congress (ANC) held an absolute majority in parliament, which it lost in the parliamentary elections in May 2024.

-Corruption had increased significantly under Zuma; political decision-making processes had been subject to massive influence from private interests and were characterised by the illegal use of resources for personal gain.
-These targeted efforts to undermine government authority were a substantial factor in the deterioration of the economic environment.
+ANC President Cyril Ramaphosa was confirmed again as President of South Africa in June 2024.
+He had been elected President in 2019, following the resignation of his predecessor, Jacob Zuma, in reaction to pressure from within his own party.
+Corruption had increased significantly under Zuma; political decision-making processes had been subject to massive influence from private interests and from the illegal use of resources for personal gain.
+These targeted efforts to undermine government authority had been a substantial factor in the deterioration of the economic environment in South Africa.

 International involvement